Especially For You– Finding a New Purpose after Unspeakable Loss

 Many Americans recall exactly where they were during the 2001 terrorist attacks.
 Iconic images of our initial responses periodically rekindle national unity and shared resolve.
 Yet while 9/11 families have not been forgotten, their trials including those of first responders’ relatives often went unnoticed as more than a decade passed.
 Some of the victims’ relatives and friends took steps forward from their loss by doing acts of service while paying tribute to the fallen.

-This section chronicles the responses of two people and their families, both of whom connected with like-minded individuals striving to sustain the compassion that some contend was the most endearing result of 9/11.
+This section chronicles the responses of two people and their families, both of whom connected with like-minded individuals striving to sustain the compassion that may be the most endearing result of 9/11.
 First, a volunteer firefighter who rushed into the South Tower to do triage inspired his brother and a friend to encourage millions of others to give back.
 This led to the creation of the September 11th National Day of Service and Remembrance.
 Second is the story of a widow’s resolve to “pay it forward” along with caring for her traumatized sons after their dad was killed at work in the North Tower.
 The experiences of other families and friends of the firefighter are woven through.

 Part IV.
 The depths of healing